 Definition of Honors Courses.
 Honors courses are different from most undergraduate offerings both in content and in the way they are taught.
-Honors courses are designed to be more demanding; they include a heavier emphasis on theory and/or address more complex issues.
+Honors courses are designed to be rigorous; they include a heavier emphasis on theory and/or address more complex issues.
 The assigned readings are normally scholarly works, both books and articles, rather than textbooks.
 Class time is devoted to discussions designed to give students the opportunity for independent interpretation and analysis.
 The emphasis is on written papers or projects, not standardized testing.
 Assignments are constructed to accommodate individual student interests and concerns.
-In short, the presumption is that students in the University Honors Program are able to embark on more challenging and creative assignments, are less dependent upon the assistance of their instructors in understanding assigned readings, and are motivated to function at a more advanced stage of critical analysis when considering the validity of a given work.
+Students in the University Honors Program are invited to embark on more challenging and creative assignments, to be less dependent upon the assistance of their instructors in understanding assigned readings, and to function at a more advanced stage of critical analysis.

-Definition of Senior/Active Learning Project.
-The senior project/portfolio is intended to provide the opportunity for personal intellectual growth.
-It can take the form of an original research or creative effort or it can incorporate study abroad, community-based learning, or an internship component.
+Definition of Thesis/Project.
+The thesis/project is intended to provide the opportunity for personal intellectual growth.
+It can take the form of original research or creative effort or it can incorporate study abroad, community-based learning, or an internship component.
 It can also be a project that is demonstrated, performed, or exhibited.
-Accordingly, the form that the research/preparation (UHP 496) and writing/demonstration/performance/exhibition (UHP 498) may take will vary with the student’s major.
-The end product will be either a scholarly paper, a performance, or an exhibition.
+Accordingly, the form that the research preparation (UHP 496) and writing or demonstration or performance or exhibition (UHP 498) may take will vary with the student.
+The end product may be a scholarly paper, a performance, or an exhibition.
 A performance or an exhibition must be accompanied by a reflective written component.
-The director of the University Honors Program will determine the appropriate format for the senior active learning project in consultation with the faculty member supervising the student's work.
+The director of the University Honors Program will determine the appropriate format for the thesis/project in consultation with the faculty member supervising the student's work.

 Advisory Council.
-The University Honors Program shall have an Advisory Council composed of the director (ex officio, non-voting); a designee of the provost (ex officio, non-voting); eight members of the faculty, two from the College of Liberal Arts and one from each of the other colleges, selected by the respective college councils, preferably from among faculty who have taught in the program or supervised senior active learning projects; and two students, one seeking General Honors and one seeking Honors in the Major, selected by faculty members of the Advisory Council.
+The University Honors Program shall have an Advisory Council composed of the director (ex officio, non-voting); a designee of the provost (ex officio, non-voting); up to 17 college representatives, including up to four from the College of Liberal Arts, up to three from the College of Health and Human Services and up to two from each of the other colleges, selected by the respective college councils, preferably faculty who have taught in the program or supervised honors thesis/projects, and including no more than 3 non-faculty representatives in total; and two honors students, selected by the Honors Director.
 Terms shall be for two years in the case of faculty and one year in the case of students, and members shall be eligible for re-appointment.
-The Advisory Council shall conduct a minimum of one meeting each semester.
+The Advisory Council shall conduct a minimum of one meeting each semester and shall conduct review of program admissions and scholarship applications.

+Honors in the Major.
+Honors in the Major is distinct from the University Honors Program.
+Honors in the Major (minimum of 9 units) consists of a minimum of one upper-division honors-specific course in the student’s major department and a culminating 6-unit active learning project (courses in the major department equivalent to UHP 496 and UHP 498).
+Students in University Honors whose major department offers an Honors in the Major Program may apply to participate in both programs, in which case the University Honors thesis/project would be satisfied through the Honors in the Major option.